 - Chopped walnuts – these are totally optional, but highly recommended!
 They add unexpected, delicious flavor and texture to your Thanksgiving side dish.
 Who doesn’t love apples and walnuts together?

-How do you make bread stale for stuffing?
+How to make bread stale for stuffing

-A quicker option is to use the hot, dry air of an oven to dry the bread.
+If you’re in a hurry, use the hot, dry air of an oven to dry the bread.
 This is a much quicker option than allowing the bread to stale naturally; it typically takes several minutes.

 Why do you put eggs in stuffing?